 Verify that the licensee only uses devices that meet the requirements in 10 CFR 26.91(a) to conduct initial alcohol testing and that the collection site maintains the devices according to the quality assurance and quality controls requirements in 10 CFR 26.91(d).

-Verify that the specimen collection process is conducted in accordance with the applicable requirements in Subpart E of 10 CFR Part 26.
+Verify that the oral fluid specimen collection and testing process for alcohol is conducted in accordance with the applicable requirements in Subpart E of 10 CFR Part 26.
 (10 CFR 26.89, 10 CFR 26.93, 10 CFR 26.97, 10 CFR 26.99, 10 CFR 26.101, and 10 CFR 26.103)

-Verify that the specimen collection process is conducted in accordance with the requirements in Subpart E of 10 CFR Part 26.
-(10 CFR 26.89, , 10 CFR 26.105, and 10 CFR 26.117)
+Verify that the oral fluid specimen collection process for drug testing is conducted in accordance with the applicable requirements in Subpart E of 10 CFR Part 26.
+(10 CFR 26.89, 10 CFR 26.97, 10 CFR 26.105, and 10 CFR 26.117)

-Verify that the specimen collectors used by the licensee meet the collector qualification requirements in 10 CFR 26.85(a)
+Verify that the specimen collectors used by the licensee meet the collector qualification requirements in 10 CFR 26.85(a) and (d).

 02.08 Sanctions and Substance Abuse Expert Interview

-dminister the Substance Abuse Expert Questionnaire (Attachment 4) to evaluate the training and credentials of the SAE, the SAE’s knowledge of the treatment and follow-up testing requirements associated with FFD program policy violations, and the SAE’s knowledge of the determination of fitness process.
+Administer the Substance Abuse Expert Questionnaire (Attachment 4) to evaluate the training and credentials of the SAE, the SAE’s knowledge of the treatment and follow-up testing requirements associated with FFD program policy violations, and the SAE’s knowledge of the determination of fitness process.

 Specific guidance for all samples contained in this section.